-When it’s hot outside I make a cheap, healthy, frozen sweet treat.
-It’s a healthier version ice cream using frozen bananas & berries.
+When it’s hot outside I make a cheap, healthy, gluten-free frozen sweet treat.
+It’s a healthier version of ice cream using frozen bananas & berries.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

 It’s hot, hot HOT out there, y’all!
 Here in NE Texas it seems it went from winter to summer with nary a mild spring day between!

 So I’m focusing these days on serving cooler foods and cold desserts.
 But I wanna keep it healthy too.

 RancherMan LOVES ice cream, especially when it’s this hot outside.
 But it’s just not healthy to indulge in such a high-fat treat too often.

 So I started making a cold dessert ‘ice cream’ using frozen bananas for the sweetness and frozen berries for an extra punch of flavor.